dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 2F+1 **(Note, I believe F+1 suffice) confirm the proposal, and everything preceding the proposal becomes committed.
-Both proposals and votes are cast by simply injecting into transmissions a single value -- a view number -- which the DAG substrate never has to wait for.
+Both proposals and votes are cast by simply injecting into transmissions a single value -- a view number -- which the DAG transport never has to wait for.

 This post is meant for pedagogical purposes, not as a full-fledged BFT Consensus system design.
 The main takeaway from Fin is that by separating reliable transaction dissemination from Consensus,